 With the bird spike kit installed, dips in the pyranometer data may occur (<6% error in total daily solar radiation during clear sky conditions).
 Correct installation reduces possible errors.
-For more information, refer to Bird spike kit and solar radiation data [p.
-24].
+For more information, refer to Bird spike kit and solar radiation data (p.
+26).

-The optional bird-spike kit helps discourage birds from roosting on the ClimaVue 50.
+The optional bird-spike kit helps discourage birds from roosting on the ClimaVue 50 G2.
 The kit consists of a plastic ring with flexible spikes.
 When installed, the spikes point upwards and extend 10.2 cm (4 in) above the funnel.
 Their shape and location minimize interference with rain and solar measurements.
-The spikes are designed not to hurt the birds.
+The spikes are designed to repel, but hurt the birds.